jithin-k-sreedharan/times/README.md

 ```bash
 make givengraph
 ```
-To build the algorithm of finding arrival order various random graph models:
+To build the algorithm of finding arrival order of various random graph models:
 ```bash
 make randomgraph
 ```